Speculator, New York: Tourism

 Speculator calls itself the "All Season Vacationland".
 A public beach is located in the village on the north lake shore.
 Free parking is available across the street from the beach.
 There is a baseball field, basketball court and large pavilion next to the parking lot.
 There is also a nature walk behind the pavilion.

 Speculator Mountain, for which the village was named, lies just south of the village on Gilmantown Road, and is visible from most of the village.
-Oak Mountain is the location of the Oak Mountain Ski Center, located just north of the four corners.
+Oak Mountain is the location of the Oak Mountain Ski Center located just north of the four corners.

 Landmarks

 The Grace Methodist Church Complex was added to the National Register of Historic Places in 2015.

+Education

+It is in the Lake Pleasant Central School District.